hirosystems/stacks-blockchain-api/client/README.md

 ### Transaction Updates

 Sent every time a single transaction (subscribed by transaction ID) is updated.
-Transactions of different types and structures may be received through these updates.
+Transactions of different types and structures may be received.

-Example message if subscribed to updates for a transaction with ID  `0x6eb99c888398582e8c3c22aaca2502238c6887991ae11d65c0ae3a028c753933` after it was submitted to the mempool:
+Example message if subscribed to updates for a transaction with ID  `0xd78988664aaa9a1b751cd58c55b253914f790e95ca6f3d402a866559e1cbe0b3` after it was submitted to the mempool:
 ```json
 {
   "tx_id": "0xd78988664aaa9a1b751cd58c55b253914f790e95ca6f3d402a866559e1cbe0b3",